kordless/mitta-screenshot-old/README.md

 Mitta Screenshot
 ================
 Mitta Screenshot is a Google Chrome extension to screenshot and upload webpages to Mitta.us.
+Mitta provides full text search and object recognition.

 License
 -------